 ‘The danger of conflating migrant smuggling with human trafficking’, Natalia Paszkiewicz, Middle East Eye

-The e-bulletin is published every last week of the month.
+The e-bulletin is published every three months.
 A Spanish version goes out to REDLAC members a few days after the English version.
-Sometimes additional follow up information and/or reminders are also sent via email and also sent to member organisations.
+Sometimes additional follow-up information and/or reminders are also sent via email member organisations.

 Primarily a tool for communication between the International Secretariat and the Alliance members, the e-bulletin aims to cover a broad range of topics although trafficking related issues remain its special focus.
 The bulletin does not have a rigid format; while some issues may contain news clips others may have an opinion piece or a report.
 We also use this e-bulletin to inform members about upcoming events and provide regular updates about the Secretariat.